lesserkuma/256M_ROM_Builder/README.md

 - SD008-6810-V4 with MX29GL256EL
 - SD008-6810-V5 with MX29CL256FH

-ROM and save data file can be written and read using a [GBxCart RW v1.4+](https://www.gbxcart.com/) device by insideGadgets and the [FlashGBX](https://github.com/lesserkuma/FlashGBX) software.
+ROM and save data can be written and read using a [GBxCart RW v1.4+](https://www.gbxcart.com/) device by insideGadgets and the [FlashGBX](https://github.com/lesserkuma/FlashGBX) software.

 ## Screenshots